sylvester-henrique/hashnode-articles/Drafts/observability-with-asp-net-core.md

 After installing Grafana, we need to configure a datasource in which it will be getting the monitoring data.
 In Grafana's datasource configuration choose Prometheus, and specify our Prometheus endpoint which is `http://localhost:9090`.

 Now, we'll be creating a dashboard for the request duration metric.
-One way of viewing samples of request duration over time is using the `histogram_quantile` funcion.
-The first param for this function is the percentile.
-For example, when the percentile 95 shows 2 seconds, this indicates that 95% of the request took below 2 seconds, while only 5% took 2 seconds or more.
+One way of viewing samples of request duration over time is using the `histogram_quantile` function.
+The first parameter for this function is the percentile.
+For example, when the percentile 95 shows 2 seconds, this indicates that 95% of the requests took below 2 seconds, while only 5% took 2 seconds or more.
 For example, this is the query for percentile 95 (P95):

 ```
 histogram_quantile(0.95, sum by(le) (increase(http_server_request_duration_seconds_bucket{http_route="api/Products", http_response_status_code="200"}[5m])))